3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Optional: hat, electrolytes

-[Want the full carry-on-only breakdown?
-My complete one-bag packing list →]
+Want the full one-bag-only breakdown? → My complete one-bag packing list

 Pick one of these depending on how “active” you want to go: